 St John the Baptist Church, Kinlet

-But the church is not just a historic monument, although it has fine architectural features and some outstanding memorials to the Blount family.
-It is a living document, altered and added to over its history, and restored with care and dedication over the last twenty years or so.
-It is big for a parish church, and surrounded by parkland, so is a popular church for important occasions, which have included over recent years not just marriages and thanksgivings, but a confirmation and an ordination.
+However, the Church is not just a historic monument, although it has fine architectural features and some outstanding memorials to the Blount family, it is a living document, altered and added to over its history and restored with care and dedication over the last twenty years or so.
+It is big for a parish church and surrounded by parkland, so it is a popular church for important occasions which have included over recent years not just marriages and thanksgivings but a confirmation and an ordination.

-The services are traditional, using the Book of Common Prayer, but there is an entirely up-to-date warm and friendly welcome for anyone who comes to join the regular congregation!
+St. John’s is a part of the Cleobury Benefice and belongs to the Church of England’s Diocese of Hereford.
+The services are traditional, using the Book of Common Prayer and there is an entirely up-to-date warm (new heaters have been installed) and friendly welcome for anyone who comes to join the regular congregation.